stjude-smc/sync_device_32/README.md

 - **Interval** (4 bytes) — time between repetitions (`interv_cts`)

 **Queue Operation:**
+1. **Packet Processing:** 24-byte data packets are converted to 28-byte event structures
-1. **Sorting:** Events are automatically sorted by timestamp (earliest first)
+2. **Sorting:** Events are automatically sorted by timestamp (earliest first)
-2. **Execution:** System timer triggers the next event at its exact timestamp
+3. **Execution:** System timer triggers the next event at its exact timestamp
-3. **Repetition:** Events with `N > 1` are rescheduled with updated timestamps
+4. **Repetition:** Events with `N > 1` are rescheduled with updated timestamps
-4. **Precision:** Hardware timer ensures microsecond-accurate execution
+5. **Precision:** Hardware timer ensures microsecond-accurate execution
-5. **Capacity:** Up to 450 events can be queued simultaneously
+6. **Capacity:** Up to 450 events can be queued simultaneously

 **Example:** When you schedule multiple events, they're automatically ordered and executed in time sequence, regardless of the order they were submitted.
+If two events have exactly the same timestamp, their execution order is undefined.

 ### Laser Shutter and Interlock